 At first glance, the stream of literature on digital public service overlaps with the stream on political engagement.
 There is, however, a difference in perspective within the two streams.
 Whereas the focus in the stream on political engagement is on the political rights of citizens, the focus in the stream on digital public service is on the social rights of citizens to receive public service.
-Hence, the publications in the stream on digital public service deal mainly with two themes: 1) how citizens use and assess digital public services; and 2) the impact of the digital transformation on the relationship between citizens and public authorities in general, and street level bureaucrats, in particular (see Table 2).
+Hence, the publications in the stream on digital public services; and assess digital public services; and 2) the impact of the digital transformation on the relationship between citizens and public authorities in general, and street level bureaucrats, in particular (see Table 2).